NgYiKai/jarvix/README.md

    npm install

 4. **Set Up the Database**

-   Create a PostgreSQL database named nestdb.
+   Create a PostgreSQL database named nestdb.Or put whatever name you like , just make sure you use the correct database connection string later when setting up .env

 5. **Set Up the Redis**